SOP-MINI/sop-site/content/info/IDE-configuration.en.md

 Below there are two IDE configuration tutorials, but it is worth noting that this is only an example dictated by the author's personal preferences.
 All of the programs listed above (with proper configuration) should work equally well, so if you already have a favorite tool, you can stick with it (although it is worth giving QtCreator a try, a very nice IDE ~ _author's personal note_).

-## Configuring QtCreator for laboratories
+## First step - creating a sample project

+As the first step in the configuration process for any of the following guides, we should create a sample project that we will later load/open using the selected IDE.

-First, to test program's features we create a simple project.
-Create a new directory (in our example we name it `test`) and two files in it: `main.c` and `Makefile`:
+We create a simple project.
+Create a new folder with a name of your choice (in our case, it will be `test`) and place two files inside it: `main.c` and `Makefile`:

 **main.c**:
 ```c